Drive less – Do I really need to take the car for that journey?

 - Use higher gears, as soon as traffic conditions allow.
 Service your car regularly to ensure it is running efficiently.

 - Change the spark plugs when recommended and check your air filter regularly.

 - Park in the shade if possible - the sun on a hot engine increases emissions causing a kind of smog that can trigger asthma and other breathing conditions.

-A target has been set in order to generate the critical mass necessary to assist Ireland in achieving its overall goal of ensuring that 10% of all vehicles (equivalent to 230,000 vehicles) are electric by 2020.
+A target has been set in order to generate the critical mass necessary to assist Ireland in achieving its overall goal of ensuring that approximately 1 million vehicles are electric by 2030.
 Click here to find out more.